Magyarab people

-The Magyarab are a community living along the Nile River in Egypt and Sudan.
-They are of Hungarian ancestry, probably dating back to the late 16th century, when both parts of Hungary and Egypt were part of the Ottoman Empire.
+The Magyarabs are a small community living within Nubia, along the Nile in Egypt and Sudan.
+They descend from Hungarians (Magyars) who intermarried with locals, and are believed to date back to the late 16th century, when Hungary and Egypt were part of the Ottoman Empire.

 Name

-The name "Magyarab" is not a portmanteau of the words "Magyar" and "Arab" as is commonly assumed.
-Rather, the name is a concatenation of "Magyar" (Hungarian) and "Ab" which in Nubian simply means "tribe".
-So Magyarab combined translates to "Tribe of the Magyars."
+The name "Magyarab" is not a portmanteau of the words "Magyar" and "Arab", as is commonly assumed.
+Rather, it is a concatenation of "Magyar" (Hungarian) and "Ab", which in Nubian means simply "tribe".
+Magyarab combined thus translates to "Tribe of the Magyars".
 In fact, to the Magyarab people, their Hungarian identity specifically sets them apart from the surrounding Egyptians.

 History

 According to legend, Christian Hungarians who had only recently been brought under the control of the Ottoman Empire formed a part of the Ottoman army that was fighting in southern Egypt.
 Supposedly, a portion or the entirety of the fighting unit remained there and intermarried with the local Nubian women.

 According to local Magyarabs, their ancestor was Ibrahim el-Magyar, a general who came from Buda (present-day Budapest) in 1517, he married with a local Nubian woman, they had a son called Ali.
 Ali had five sons (Selami, Mustafa, Djelal Eddin, Musa and Iksa), and Ali's five sons were the ancestor of all Magyarabs.
 Magyarabs have been members of the World Federation of Hungarians (Magyarok Világszövetsége) since 1992 and still consider themselves as Hungarians.

-They were not discovered by Europeans until 1935, when László Almásy, himself Hungarian, and his co-worker, the German engineer and explorer Hansjoachim von der Esch, happened upon the tribe in the Nubian region.
-Representatives of the tribes later attempted to make contact with Hungarian officials, but were unable to do so because of the outbreak of World War II.
+They were not discovered by Europeans until 1935, when László Almásy, who was himself Hungarian, and his co-worker, the German engineer and explorer Hansjoachim von der Esch, happened upon the tribe in the region of Nubia.
+Representatives of the tribes later attempted to make contact with Hungarian officials but failed to do so because of the outbreak of World War II.

-These people now have a mixed race appearance due to the intermarriage with the local Nubian population and do not speak the Hungarian language.
-Around 1934, however, Esch, who spent several weeks with the population of the Magyarab island at Wadi Halfa, put together a list of non-Arabic words used only on that island and which, according to him, were recognized by Almásy as similar to Hungarian words.
-His notes show that all Magyarab in Wadi Halfa were convinced that their ancestors came from "Nemsa" (the Arabic word for Austria), which might refer to any region of the Austro-Hungarian Empire.
-He was told by the leader of the Magyarab island village that their ancestors had arrived in Egypt/Sudan as a group of "Austrian" soldiers led by a man called Shenghal Sendjer, which Esch assumes to be originally General Sendjer or Senger.
+These people now have a mixed-race appearance because the intermarriage with the local Nubian population, and they do not speak Hungarian.
+Around 1934, however, Esch, who spent several weeks with the population of the Magyarab island at Wadi Halfa, put together a list of non-Arabic words that were used only on that island and, according to him, were recognized by Almásy as similar to Hungarian words.
+His notes showed that all Magyarab in Wadi Halfa were convinced that their ancestors came from "Nemsa" (the Arabic word for Austria), which might refer to any region of Austria-Hungary.
+He was told by the leader of the Magyarab island village that their ancestors had arrived in Egypt/Sudan as a group of "Austrian" soldiers, led by a man called Shenghal Sendjer, which Esch assumed to have been originally General Sendjer or Senger.